Treeniks/tyranny-of-types-type-classes/mdbook/src/04_rust.md

     }
 }
 ```
-If we were now to add another implementation with \\ `type Output = usize`, the Rust compiler would give us an error.
+If we were to add another implementation with `type Output = usize`, the Rust compiler would detect the ambiguity and throw an error.

 ### A matrix example

 Rust generics can also be used for structs, which are Rust's custom data types.
-To mirror the matrix example from Haskell, let us assume we have a generic matrix struct `Matrix<T>` where the matrix's elements are of type `T`.
+To mirror the matrix example from ["Haskell | A matrix example"](03_haskell.md#a-matrix-example), let us assume we have a generic matrix struct `Matrix<T>` where the matrix's elements are of type `T`.

-As Rust's syntax gets more complicated, especially if one is not used to it, we will do it step by step this time.
 First, we will define the addition over matrices with the same `T`:
 ```rust
 impl<T> Add for Matrix<T>
 where